microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwnedObject.md

 ```

 ## Description
-the Get-EntraBetaServicePrincipalOwnedObject cmdlet gets an object that is owned by a service principal in Azure Active Directory (Azure AD).
+The Get-EntraBetaServicePrincipalOwnedObject cmdlet gets an object that is owned by a service principal in Azure Active Directory (Azure AD).

 ## Examples